albertaloop/T_SWE_2022_2023/GUI/README.md

 [![Packet Logger](https://raw.githubusercontent.com/albertaloop/T_SWE_2019_2020/hsprabhakar-patch-1_qml/GUI/screenshots/packet_logger.png?token=ALYW234P2HQROKCLKQP7JK26WOFFG "Packet Logger")](https://raw.githubusercontent.com/albertaloop/T_SWE_2019_2020/hsprabhakar-patch-1_qml/GUI/screenshots/packet_logger.png?token=ALYW234P2HQROKCLKQP7JK26WOFFG "Packet Logger")

 Tab 3 contains packet logger information with several buttons that do not have current functionality.
 A **Seperate Window** button has been added so another window will pop up displaying the packet information at a more comfortable view.
 This functionality has not been added yet.

+## GUI Variable Names

+So far, the only variables are the GUI element variables. _Anything named self.'...'_label represents titles/labels on the GUI.
+Variables named self.'...'_ind or self.'...' are values/text that will be dynamically changed

 ## Fixes Needed